 AYER: Perhaps that’s being too harsh on it.
 I still want to say that it was true in spirit in a way, that the attitude was right.
 But if one goes for the details, first of all the verification principle [that is, the hypothetical correct way to do scientific induction] never got itself properly formulated.
 I tried several times and it always let in either too little or too much, and to this day it hasn’t received a properly logically precise formulation.
 Then, the reductionism just doesn’t work.
 You can’t reduce statements, even ordinary simple statements about cigarette cases and glasses and ashtrays, to statements about sense data, let alone more abstract statements of science.

 Typical discussions of the movement’s collapse cover only the foundational crisis in logic and the failure to solve the problem of induction.
-That gives the hopeful impression that if these issues were overcome or bypassed, we could have a workable general epistemology.
+That gives the hopeful impression that if these two issues were overcome or bypassed, we could have a workable general epistemology.
 As for the first difficulty, we’ve learned that the internal mathematical problems are merely technical, with no practical consequences.
 As for the second, scientists increasingly adopted statistical software that promised reliable, automated answers to the problem of induction.
 “P<0.05!
 Take that, ivory-tower philosophical naysayers!”

 However, we’ll see that logical positivism failed for several other reasons.8 These probably must afflict any other rationalism equally.
 Because these obstacles are less well-known, rationalists keep reinventing pentagonal wheels.
 (Logicism itself gets periodically rediscovered as “laws of thought” for artificial intelligence.)